44 Best Online Proofreading Jobs To Make Money

 Managed Editing is looking for skilled editors to work as independent contractors, ideally with a college degree and at least five years of experience in editing.

-The application process is fairly detailed, so make sure you have time to fill it out to the best of your capacity.
+The application process is fairly detailed, so ensure you have time to fill it out to the best of your ability.

 OneSpace provides freelance proofreading job opportunities for shorter tasks, so this is an ideal platform for people looking to take on some proofreading work on the side.